nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ###### Whether to make all fields in the `add` command compulsory
 1. **Alternative 1 (chosen): Make only essential fields compulsory**
-    * Pros: More user-centric as not all users want to enter the optional information, which is not exactly critical in tracking internships
+    * Pros: More user-centric as not all users want to enter the optional information, which is not exactly critical in tracking internships.
-    * Cons: More work to be done in code implementation.
-For example,the absence of optional fields should not cause a `ParseException`, and there is a need to include a default value of `NA` for input without any `Comment`.
+    * Cons: More work is to be done in code implementation.
+For example, the absence of optional fields should not cause a `ParseException`, and there is a need to include a default value of `NA` for input without any `Comment`.
 2. **Alternative 2: Make all fields compulsory**
-    * Pros: Easier to implement as there is no need to differentiate between compulsory and optional fields during command parsing, and it is easy to compare between `Internship` since we just require an exact match of all fields.
+    * Pros: Easier to implement as there is no need to differentiate between compulsory and optional fields during command parsing, and it is easier to compare between different `Internship` since we just require an exact match of all fields.
     * Cons: Less user-centric where users who do not want to include `Comment` and `Tag` are forced to input something for the `Add` command to work.